The information on this page is designed to help you with:

 Permit-only courses and prerequisite overrides:

-- OR email the professor teaching the course with all of the information requested on the form above using "Permit Request" for the subject line.
-If you choose to email the professor, request that they copy Benita Black on their response at Benita.Black (at) biosci.gatech.edu
+- Email the professor teaching the course including the course prefix and number (e.g. BIOL 1510), the course CRN, and your GTID using "Permit Request" for the subject line.
+Explain which permit you are requesting and why you believe you qualify for that specific permit.
+Request that professor copy Benita Black on their response at Benita.Black (at) biosci.gatech.edu

 Important: You must still register for the course if you receive a permit.

 Overloads are not issued for BIOL courses; please use the Waitlist feature for the opportunity to enroll in a course which is full.